algorithmiaio/dev-center/_pages/support.md

 title: "Algorithmia Support"
 ---

+This support information only applies to existing customers who entered into agreements under the Algorithmia license agreement pre-DataRobot acquisition.
+Post-DataRobot acquisition, new and existing customers who entered into new or renewal agreements under the DataRobot MSA are bound by the SLA included in the DataRobot MSA.
+{: .notice-warning}

 Algorithmia provides distinct levels of support depending on your subscription.
 Send us an email support request to [support@algorithmia.com](mailto:support@algorithmia.com).
 Please use your corporate domain email addresses if emailing us directly.

 ## Algorithmia Teams Pro tier

 A value-add feature of the Teams Pro subscription is access to our Technical Support team for any platform and administrative issues as well as user-, data science-, and model-related questions.

 ### Algorithmia offers several options to contact support
 * [Algorithmia Support Portal](https://support.algorithmia.com/) includes FAQs and commonly requested information.
 It is also the portal for you to reach out for platform and administrative support or user-, data science-, and model-related questions.